anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.7"></a>
 ## 4.7 Limits and Caps
-- No Limit or CAPs for how many position a given individual or an organisation can hold.
+- No Limit or Caps for how many positions a given individual or an organisation can hold.

 <!--
 <a name="4.8"></a>